CDCgov/prime-reportstream/prime-router/docs/getting_started.md

 # Developers Getting Started

-## Setting up your Mac developer machine
+## Setting up your Mac or Linux developer machine

 First, set up Java 11 and Maven by opening up a Terminal session and
 entering: